The History BA Program: Academic Requirements

 b.
 Two or three history courses outside the area of interest (including one at the 3000–4000 level)

-- HIS 3880/Junior History Seminar (fall or spring semester, junior year): 4 credits
+- HIS 3880/Junior History Seminar (spring semester, junior year): 4 credits

 | << School of Humanities home